wolfegit/WordleDiviner/README.md

 ## How to Use

 Steps:
-1. Run the application side-by-side with Wordle
+1. Run the application side-by-side with Wordle.
-2. To start, guess any random 5-letter word in Wordle
+2. To start, guess any random 5-letter word in Wordle.
-3. Add letters to Wordl Divine based on their color
+3. Add letters to Wordle Diviner based on their color:

     - Green and Yellow input must be 5 characters.
 Use the period (.) to pad as widlcards.
 Example: